How to Choose a Career Path At Any Age

 What special skills and experience do you bring to the table?

-Questions like these can help you brainstorm career ideas, and from there you can do some research to see what qualifications you may need.
+Questions like these can help you brainstorm career ideas, and from there you can do job search research to see what qualifications you may need.

 Are you considering this change in order to make more money?
 Are you looking for something with a better or more flexible schedule?
 More or less travel?
 Are you hoping for more advancement opportunities in this new career?

-Acknowledging these specific goals can help you ensure that you’re making a wise choice and that your new career will be a better fit than your current one.
+Acknowledging these specific goals can help you ensure that you’re making a wise career assessment and that your new career will be a better fit than your current one.

 At the same time, you must also acknowledge the risks associated with a career change.